Kevan-Y/text-ssg/README.md

 - New paragraph is separated by a line.
 - Supports language code for HTML tag lang attribute.
 By passing a language code to `-l` or `--lang`, if not specified it will use a default lang (See usage).
 - Markdown support: headings, horizontal line, inline italic or bold texts, links with or without title
+- Configuration support: User can specify multiple configuration in one json file and pass the file with `-c` or `--config`.

 ## Usage